 Several of you asked on my Facebook page for more vegetarian recipes.
 So, I wanted to post a recipe for one of our all-time favorite dishes in the Sinatra household—Pasta Primavera.

 This recipe is not only easy to make and delicious, it contains an entire garden’s bounty of health-boosting foods.
-You’re getting a wide variety of antioxidant-rich vegetables Plus, the fresh garlic helps to enhance blood thinning which helps to prevent blood clots, lowers blood pressure, and reduces cholesterol and triglyceride levels.
+You’re getting a wide variety of antioxidant-rich vegetables Plus, the fresh garlic helps to enhance blood thinning which helps to prevent blood clots, lowers blood pressure, and reduces triglyceride levels.

 (Makes 3-4 servings)